-- (1) Traders engaging in precontractual negotiations or other preparations for entry into contracts with consumers shall provide, prior to entry into the contract or making a binding offer for this purpose by the consumer, the following information to the consumer in a manner which is clear and comprehensible for the consumer, unless that information is not already apparent from the context: - 1) the data which enable the identification of the trader, in particular the trader's business name, address of the seat and telephone number; - 2) the main characteristics of the goods, service or other performance which are the object of the contract (hereinafter object of contract), to the extent appropriate to the object of the contract and the manner of provision of information; - 3) the method of use of any data prepared and transmitted in digital form (hereinafter digital content), technical protective measures applied to it and compatibility thereof with any hardware and software of which the trader is aware or should be aware, if the object of the contract comprises digital content; - 4) the total price of the object of contract inclusive of taxes, or where the nature of the object of the contract is such that the price cannot reasonably be calculated in advance, the manner in which the price is to be calculated, and all additional freight, postal or other delivery costs, if the consumer has to cover these costs or where those costs cannot reasonably be calculated in advance, as well as information on that such additional costs may be payable; - 5) the arrangements for payment, delivery and execution of an order and the time by which the goods are delivered, the service is provided or other acts are performed; - 6) in the case of long-term contracts the duration of the contract, or if the contract is of indeterminate duration or is to be extended automatically, the conditions for terminating the contract; - 7) upon provision of maintenance service of the object of contract after the performance of the contract, the existence and the terms and conditions thereof; - 8) a reminder that the consumer can rely, upon non-compliance of the object of contract with the terms and conditions of the contract, on the legal remedies provided by law; - 9) upon grant of additional warranty in addition to the legal remedies provided by law, the existence and terms and conditions thereof: - 10) the procedure for handling complaints implemented by the trader, if it exists. - (2) The provisions of subsection (1) of this section shall not exclude the possibility that the consumer may have a vital recognisable interest for the purposes of subsection 14 (2) of this Act in notification of even other circumstances besides those specified in subsection (1) of this section. - (3) Agreements which derogate from the provisions of this section to the detriment of the consumer are void.
+- (1) Traders engaging in precontractual negotiations or other preparations for entry into contracts with consumers shall provide, prior to entry into the contract or making a binding offer for this purpose by the consumer, the following information to the consumer in a manner which is clear and comprehensible for the consumer, unless that information is not already apparent from the context: - 1) the data which enable the identification of the trader, in particular the trader's business name, address of the seat and telephone number; - 2) the main characteristics of the goods, service or other performance which are the object of the contract (hereinafter object of contract), to the extent appropriate to the object of the contract and the manner of provision of information; - 3) the method of use of the digital content, digital service and thing with digital elements, the technical protective measures applied to it and its compatibility and interoperability with hardware and software that the trader knows or needs to know where the object of the contract includes the digital content, digital service or thing with digital elements;

+- 4) the total price of the object of contract inclusive of taxes, or where the nature of the object of the contract is such that the price cannot reasonably be calculated in advance, the manner in which the price is to be calculated, and all additional freight, postal or other delivery costs, if the consumer has to cover these costs or where those costs cannot reasonably be calculated in advance, as well as information on that such additional costs may be payable; - 5) the arrangements for payment, delivery and execution of an order and the time by which the goods are delivered, the service is provided or other acts are performed; - 6) in the case of long-term contracts the duration of the contract, or if the contract is of indeterminate duration or is to be extended automatically, the conditions for terminating the contract; - 7) upon provision of maintenance service of the movable, digital content and digital service after the performance of the contract, the existence and the terms and conditions thereof; [RT I, 24.11.2021, 1 entry into force 28.05.2022] - 8) a reminder that the consumer can rely, upon non-compliance of the immovable, digital content and digital service with the terms and conditions of the contract, on the legal remedies provided by law; [RT I, 24.11.2021, 1 entry into force 28.05.2022] - 9) upon grant of additional warranty in addition to the legal remedies provided by law, the existence and terms and conditions thereof; - 10) the procedure for handling complaints implemented by the trader, if it exists. - (2) The provisions of subsection 1 of this section shall not exclude the possibility that the consumer may have a vital recognisable interest for the purposes of subsection 2 of § 14 of this Act in notification of even other circumstances besides those specified in subsection 1 of this section. - (3) Agreements which derogate from the provisions of this section to the detriment of the consumer are void.
 [RT I, 31.12.2013, 1 entry into force 13.06.2014]